ClickCease

 On Monday, the company learned from the U.S. Department of Agriculture that the Strassburger Brand Liverwurst had been linked to the national deli meat listeria outbreak.

 So, they expanded the recall to include all items at the Jarratt facility.
 The company also stated that they have decided to pause ready-to-eat operations at this facility until further notice.
-Those who have any of these recalled products are asked to discard them or return them to the store.
+We ask those who own any recalled products to discard or return them to the store.

 It is important to remember to clean out refrigerators since listeria bacteria can grow in cold temperatures and spread to other foods.